-One such common issue is a P1101 OBDII error code.
+One such common issue is a P1101 OBDII code.

 Often they can look clean but have dirt or grim somewhere that is causing an issue.

-Using throttle body cleaner, it can be spayed and cleaned up with a rag.
+To clean it use throttle body cleaner; it can be sprayed and cleaned up with a rag.

 Depending on how dirty it is, it may need to be removed and cleaned very well.